The Narrative: Band members

 Born in October 27, 1984, Jesse Gabriel grew up as a child who did not want to learn music as his parents wanted him to.
-Jesse says: "My parents liked to push instruments on me, but I wasn't really having it, I didn't have the motivation back then to do much of anything other than play video games, but I liked to write songs.".
+Jesse says: "My parents liked to push instruments on me, but I wasn't really having it, I didn't have the motivation back then to do much of anything other than play video games, but I liked to write songs".
 After briefly attempting to pick up the piano, violin and tenor sax, Jesse finally learned guitar and fell in love with it.
-He married on 3 September 2011 to pastry chef Cecilia Cámara.
+He married Cecilia Cámara, a pastry chef, on September 3, 2011.